gameserverapp/Platform/Documentation/docs/dashboard/blueprints/getting_started.md

 ![Blueprint - Manage - Clone blueprint](/img/dashboard/blueprint/getting_started/clone_blueprint.jpg)

 #### Fork
-Forking is basically the same as Cloning: It creates an exact copy of the original.
+Forking is essentially the same as cloning: it creates an exact copy of the original.

-The main difference between forking and cloning, is that you cannot clone a blueprint from the marketplace.
-When the marketplace blueprint supports forking, it lets you copy the original and make changes.
+The key difference between forking and cloning is that you can't clone a blueprint from the marketplace.
+If the marketplace blueprint supports forking, it allows you to copy the original and make changes.

+The blueprint author can disable the ability to fork a blueprint.
+In that case, the fork button won't be visible.

 ![Blueprint - Manage - Fork blueprint](/img/dashboard/blueprint/getting_started/fork_blueprint.jpg)